-A Joint Offering of the Edward J. Bloustein School of Planning and Public Policy and The School of Engineering
+A Joint Offering of the Edward J. Bloustein School of Planning and Public Policy and the Rutgers School of Engineering

 The Graduate Certificate in Transportation Studies is cross-disciplinary and administered by the School of Engineering and the Edward J. Bloustein School of Planning and Public Policy.
 The certificate is open to matriculated graduate students in the Department of Civil and Environmental Engineering and in the two graduate programs (Urban Planning and Policy Development, and Public Policy) of the Edward J. Bloustein School of Planning and Public Policy.
 In general, students will be enrolled at the master’s level and receive the transportation studies certificate signifying completion of the program at graduation.
 Under some circumstances, doctoral students may be admitted to the certificate program.

 Graduate students interested in pursuing the certificate in transportation studies apply to the co-director of the program from their respective unit.
 In general, students in good academic standing pursuing a degree will be admitted to the certificate program.
 Students must exhibit proficiency in basic statistical skills and quantitative methods as demonstrated by successful completion of appropriate undergraduate or graduate courses.
 A course grade of B or better in a relevant course demonstrates proficiency.